World Association for Medical Law: Medical Law

-Some consider medical law a scientific discipline closely related to the advancement of health related technology over the last 60 years.
-Others link this field mainly to malpractice claims.

 This growing field of academic research is also of very practical nature, as it pertains to real every-day situations in the hospital, in a clinical trial, and in many other health related settings.

-The development of the field of medical law led to the establishment of Courses on medical law in various law schools, dentistry schools, medical schools, nursing schools etc. Also, some universities now offer LLM and even JSD or PhD specializing in health law and medical law.
+The development of the field of medical law led to the establishment of Courses on medical law in various law schools, dentistry schools, medical schools, nursing schools etc. Also, some universities now offer LLM and even JSD or PhD specialising in health law and medical law.